 PRO TIP: There’s a Trello board dedicated to tips + tricks.
 For example: you can organize boards with labels + flag important items with stickers!

-Managing social media on top of…everything else…can be exhausting, and Preview is one of my favorite apps for writers trying to do it all.
+Managing social media on top of…everything else…can be exhausting, and Preview is one of my favorite apps for anyone who struggles to keep up.
 There are a lot of social media planner apps (if you’re using Facebook and Twitter, Hootsuite is a great free version), but Preview is my favorite Instagram-specific app.

 It’s an Instagram planner, which allows you to schedule out your Instagram feed in advance, do basic edits and filters, and schedule reminders to post.
 Even better?
 The app also features a great hashtag finder, which is *super* helpful when you’re trying to grow your Instagram audience organically.

-Not all writers use Instagram, but — for those of us who do — Preview makes Instagram insanely easy.
+Not everyone cares about using Instagram on the regular, but — for those of us who do — Preview makes Instagram insanely easy.

 Pen + paper are great…except when it’s time to format, edit, and send your work.
 (I may or may not be the expert on this one, considering I wrote my first novel in pencil.)

-You might use something like Microsoft Word or Pages to type everything — or perhaps you use a tool like Scribd — but nothing tops Google Docs for me.
+You might use something like Microsoft Office or Apple’s versions, but nothing tops Google Docs for me.

 PRO TIP: You can setup specific documents for offline access, meaning you can still work on them (and they’ll save) even when you aren’t connected to the internet.
 Next time you connect?
 The document will update to the cloud.
 I use this on flights when I want to write without paying for internet access!

 I know what you’re thinking.
-A graphic design tool is one of your favorite apps for writers?
+A graphic design tool?

 Abso-freaking-lutely.
 Here’s why.